SethTisue/lens-examples/README.md

 Yes and no.

-Yes because the talk is still a good introduction to what lenses are, and I wouldn't change anything about the standalone lens code.
+Yes because the talk is still a good introduction to what lenses are.
+I wouldn't change anything about the standalone lens code.

 No because the details about third party libraries are now obsolete.
 Shapeless has changed a lot, Rillit seems abandoned, and lots of competition has sprung up such as [Quicklens](https://github.com/adamw/quicklens).